connorn-dev/connorn-dev.github.io/essays/AIEssay.md

 ## VIII.
 Note on Other AI Technologies

-A note is I have had little experience with AI software outside of ChatGPT.
+Something to note is I have had little experience with AI software outside of ChatGPT.
 I believe the software is sufficient for my needs.
 However, other AI technology exists, such as GitHub Copilot and Stable Diffusion, which may change my perspective after I learn them.
 I would like to add that I am glad we had the opportunity to use the software in the class for software engineering freely.
 It is a policy that I have not experienced, and I believe it was beneficial to students who use the technology to help them better understand topics and save them time.
 We will look back in 5 to 10 years and see how the technology has evolved in the classroom.
 Maybe we won’t see human instructors anymore, maybe we won’t see any changes from now.
 Nevertheless, it will be interesting and important to follow as AI changes education.